digio/oaat/README.md

 This tool does 4 things:
 - `amuck record` records API responses to requests specified in `x-examples` fields in an OpenAPI 3.x spec file.
 - `amuck lint` lints an OpenAPI 3.x spec file (basic formatting; tools like [speccy](https://www.npmjs.com/package/speccy) provide more capability, but don't do formatting).
-- `amuck build` creates an OpenAPI 3.x spec file with [API Gateway][api-gateway-url] headers, with either mock responses or pointing to an actual API.
+- `amuck build` creates an OpenAPI 3.x spec file with [API Gateway][api-gateway-url] headers, optionally with mock responses for the APIs.
 - `amuck deploy` deploys an OpenAPI 3.x spec file that has the API Gateway headers to API Gateway
 - `amuck compare` compares the earlier-recorded responses to the last responses for endpoints in an OpenAPI 3.x spec file.